 These are some questions you might like to ask when looking at different options.
 My answers apply to the following:

-• Is this surgeon a genuine Plastic Surgeon?
+- Is this surgeon a genuine Plastic Surgeon?
 Understanding this question is crucial.
 This means have they completed at least 14 years of training and examinations, or even more as I invested 17 years in my training and fellowship.
-This contrasts with the term ‘cosmetic surgeon’ which anyone with a basic medical degree can get.
+This contrasts with the term ‘cosmetic doctor’ which anyone with a basic medical degree can get.

-• Are there after care services offered?
-All patients see both my Practice Nurse Alecia for post-operative support and myself for ensuring support throughout your recovery.
-It is our focus on patient care that has seen us win 25 awards for our service since founding in 2009.
+- Are there after care services offered?
+All patients see both my Practice Nurse Alecia and myself for post-operative support throughout your recovery.
+It is our focus on patient care that has seen us win 26 awards for our service since founding in 2009.

 ‘Try before you buy’ with a $100 Vectra 3D photo simulation.

-To explore what a breast reduction may look like on your own body, you can book a $100 Vectra 3D surgery simulation with our Practice Manager Jessica (which is rebated against my consultation fee).
+To discuss your eligibility for Medicare assistance and explore what a breast reduction may look like on your own body, you can book a $100 Vectra 3D surgery simulation with our Practice Manager Jessica (which is rebated against my consultation fee).
 This service is ideal for small to moderate reduction patients.

 For very large breasts the simulation is less accurate but the appointment gives you the opportunity to talk to Jessica about the surgical process, costs, choice of hospital and review of previous patient case studies.